30 Things Every Woman Should Own by Age 30

-Is 30 rounding the corner faster than you expected, or have you celebrated 30 so many times at this point that you’re a pro?
-Whatever your situation is, there are a few classic items that every woman should have in their wardrobe arsenal.
-We all know and love a good LBD, but did you think about how you also need a staple boardroom-approved dress for work, or how many times you could style a white sneaker with your clothes?
+Is 30 rounding the corner faster than you expected, or have you celebrated that milestone so many times at this point that you’re a pro?
+Whatever your situation is, there are a few classic wardrobe items every woman should own so that you’re prepared for whatever occasion comes up.
+We all know and love a good LBD, but what about a chic white sneaker that you can wear with many an ensemble, or a boardroom-approved dress that will help you score your dream job?

-Ahead, we’ve listed 30 items every woman should own—from wardrobe classics to the party dress you always wish you had for a fun night out on the town.
-Now it’s time to play dress-up, because that’s what adults do.
+Ahead, we’ve listed 30 items every woman should own, from wardrobe classics to the party dress you always wish you had.
+Trust, getting dressed for any situation is about to get a lot easier.

-It's a classic staple to your wardrobe and you can dress it up or down.

 The Perfect Jeans